 Shape Recognition

-LabVIEW algorithm has been created and tested by matching the controls of the elevator to a previous obtained image.
+LabVIEW algorithm has been created and tested by matching the controls of the elevator to a previously obtained image.

 Needs to build a data bank of images for matching purposes.
 We also need to limit the maximum velocity at which the vehicle can move and still produce a match while using this algorithm.